luetge/flagser/README.md

 ### Building

-Flagser requires a C++11 compiler and python.
+Flagser requires a C++14 compiler and cmake.
 Here is how to obtain, build, and run flagser:

 ```sh